Okozi001/My-favorite-band/README.md

 ## Author
 Melby Okozi
 ## Description
-Its a website that expalins more about my fev music band
+This is a website that expalins more about my favorite music band.
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal